-NIBE along with Northumbria University have brought together a list of experts who are able to comment on the ethical issues of their subject areas.
+NIBE along with Northumbria and Durham University have brought together a list of experts who are able to comment on the ethical issues of their subject areas.
 Please contact them via their university links:

 Dr Chrysostomos Apostolidis

 A Senior Lecturer of Marketing in Newcastle Business School, which he joined in 2012 after working for two years as a marketer in the business sector.
 He specialises in Ethical Marketing and Sustainable Consumer Behaviour and has published several articles and conference papers in this area.
 His main research interest is in the use of digital, mobile and traditional marketing techniques to influence consumer behaviour and encourage more socially, environmentally and economically sustainable consumption.
 Recent publications (see list below) include research on sustainable diets, sustainable tourism and sharing and circular economies.
 He has won several awards for his research and his work has appeared on digital and printed media.

 Area of Expertise: Marketing Ethical Consumers Foodhttps://www.northumbria.ac.uk/about-us/our-staff/a/chrysostomos-apostolidis/

 Ron is Professor of Organization and Business Ethics, where he convenes the Responsible Business research theme and leads the Organisation and HRM Subject Group.
 Ron’s research focuses on virtue and character at work and he is particularly interested in the ethical dimension of the relationship between professional and organizational goals.
 Ron’s empirical research is focussed on the circus and he is currently working on a British Academy/Leverhulme Trust funded project on how career priorities impact of the career choices of creative workers for whom meaningful work is of critical importance.